-The Jump Applied Research for Community Health through Engineering and Simulation (Jump ARCHES) endowment offers this priority Request for Proposals to faculty and researchers of the University of Illinois at Urbana-Champaign, health care providers of the University Of Illinois College Of Medicine at Peoria, and/or OSF HealthCare clinicians.
+The Jump Applied Research for Community Health through Engineering and Simulation (Jump ARCHES) endowment offers this priority Request for Proposals to faculty and researchers of the University of Illinois at Urbana-Champaign, health care providers of the University of Illinois College of Medicine at Peoria, and/or OSF HealthCare clinicians.
 The seed funding from the Jump ARCHES program allows teams to demonstrate proof-of-concept ideas or generate pilot data.

 To achieve this goal and promote collaboration between institutions, OSF HealthCare and the Health Care Engineering Systems Center at the University of Illinois at Urbana-Champaign encourage applicants to inquire if their ideas require facilities or technologies that they cannot access at their home institution.
 Examples of such facilities and technologies may include simulation areas, robotics technology, 3D printing, or other prototyping and manufacturing needs.
 View these facilities on the HCESC website, Jump Simulation Center Urbana website, and Jump Trading Simulation & Education Center Peoria website.

 - Addressing the evolving standards of care to incorporate personalized precision medicine and genomic best practices.

-- In multiple capacities, address accuracy and completeness of diagnosis, treatment, and health literacy of historically underserved populations.
+- Address accuracy and completeness of diagnosis, treatment, and health literacy of historically underserved populations.

-- Reduce administrative burden at the bedside to increase the quality of patient interactions.
+- Alleviate administrative burden at the bedside to increase the quality of patient interactions.